awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

   + A handwritten number with the `label` 4 belongs to cluster 4\.
   + A handwritten number with the `label` 1 belongs to cluster 1\.

- SageMaker Spark Github Readme provides information on how to run these examples\.
-For more information, see [https://github\.com/aws/sagemaker\-spark/blob/master/README\.md](https://github.com/aws/sagemaker-spark/blob/master/README.md)\.
+For more information on how to run these examples, see [https://github\.com/aws/sagemaker\-spark/blob/master/README\.md](https://github.com/aws/sagemaker-spark/blob/master/README.md) on GitHub\.